- Installation steps

 - Related Webinars

 Use the Planting F/X for Revit Plugin to simplify your planting design workflow inside Revit, or to bring your AutoCAD Planting F/X design over into Autodesk Revit quickly with the 3D Connection.
+You can download the installer below.
 Sign up for a trial.

 - Because it's an add-on, Land F/X is not compatible with Revit LT, which, just like AutoCAD LT, doesn’t allow add-ons.